 The weather is another important factor, giving you an opportunity to steal a march on the bookmakers by backing a player that performs well in certain conditions.
 This can be particularly useful when betting on a 1st Round leader, allowing you to capitalise on an average player's initial stroke of luck without having to back them all the way.

 With long odds no longer a rarity in golf betting, it’s usually worth punting on each way, ensuring that you still manage to get your hands on a healthy payout even if your player doesn’t quite sneak into the lead.
 Match bets are another popular market, and this is where the bookies will pit two, three or four players against each other, giving you the opportunity to choose who will shoot the lowest score, either over an individual round or the entire tournament.
+You can bet outright winner and match bet markets in-play if you want to, but you'll need to use a bookie that offers this type of bet:

 One of the few sports to be played almost 365 days a year, golf continues to bring in serious crowds from around the world.
 Golf betting is itself a burgeoning market – one that has benefited from the increase in television coverage of the sport in recent years.